mjstrobl/WEXEA/README.md

 Originally we used a neural entity linker from https://github.com/nitishgupta/neural-el.
 However, due to compatibility issues with more modern Tensorflow versions, we removed it.
 Instead the basic entity linker is used by default.

+## Visualization

+server.py starts a server and opens a website that can be used to visualize an article with Wikipedia links (blue), WEXEA links (red) and unknown entities (green).

 ## Citation (bibtex)

 @InProceedings{strobl-trabelsi-zaiane:2020:LREC,